 While you don't want to overwhelm the side yard with too many elements, some kind of overhead structure can relieve the upward tunnel effect seen in many narrow side yards.
 An overhead pergola can be remarkably effective in a side yard.

 Side yards can be dim, shadowy areas in some situations, so make sure to provide some form of landscape lighting along pathways.
-This can range from simple solar-powered pathway lights to hardwired lighting fed by underground cables.
+This can range from simple solar-powered lights (if there's enough sunlight in the shady side yard to power the lights) to hardwired lighting fed by underground cables.

 Choosing Plants for a Side Yard